 LI, Jin; Zhiling GUO; and TSO, Geoffrey K.F..
 An Economic Analysis of Consumer Learning for Online Entertainment Shopping.
 (2016).
 Proceedings of the 20th Pacific Asia Conference on Information Systems (PACIS).
 1-14.
+Research Collection School Of Information Systems.

-Available at: https://ink.library.smu.edu.sg/sis_research/3429
+Available at: https://ink.library.smu.edu.sg/sis\research/3429

-This Conference Proceeding Article is brought to you for free and open access by the School of Computing and Information Systems at Institutional Knowledge at Singapore Management University.
-It has been accepted for inclusion in Research Collection School Of Computing and Information Systems by an authorized administrator of Institutional Knowledge at Singapore Management University.
-For more information, please email cherylds@smu.edu.sg.
+This Conference Proceeding Article is brought to you for free and open access by the School of Information Systems at Institutional Knowledge at Singapore Management University.
+It has been accepted for inclusion in Research Collection School Of Information Systems by an authorized administrator of Institutional Knowledge at Singapore Management University.
+For more information, please email libIR@smu.edu.sg.